peterhinch/micropython-async/v3/docs/DRIVERS.md

 ## 1.1 API design

-The traditional interface to asynchronous external events is a callback.
+The traditional interface to asynchronous external events is via a callback.
 When the event occurs, the device driver runs a user-specified callback.
-Some classes described here offer a callback interface; newer designs have abandoned this in favour of asynchronous interfaces by exposing `Event` or asynchronous iterator interfaces.
-Note that where callbacks are used the term `callable` implies a Python `callable`: namely a function, bound method, coroutine or bound coroutine.
+Some classes described here offer a callback interface.
+Where callbacks are used the term `callable` implies a Python `callable`: namely a function, bound method, coroutine or bound coroutine.
 Any of these may be supplied as a callback function.

-Asynchronous interfaces allow the use of callbacks using patterns like the following.
+Newer class designs abandon callbacks in favour of asynchronous interfaces.
+This is done by exposing `Event` or asynchronous iterator interfaces.
+It is arguable that callbacks are outdated.
+Handling of arguments and return values is inelegant and there are usually better ways using asynchronous coding.
+In particular MicroPython's `asyncio` implements asynchronous interfaces in an efficient manner.
+A task waiting on an `Event` consumes minimal resources.
+If a user wishes to use a callback it may readily be achieved using patterns like the following.
 In this case the device is an asynchronous iterator:
 ```python
    async def run_callback(device, callback, *args):